How to make sure the words on your website work

 It's tempting to focus on the bells and whistles of your website when you go to redesign it.
 You may spend hours deciding on colors and widgets, dreaming up animations and thinking about your buttons.

 It's not that those things aren't important.
-The look of your website does leave a lasting impression.
-However, many people ignore their website content and slap in a random paragraph here and there.
+The look of your website does make a first impression.
+However, many people ignore their website copy - the words on your website - and slap in a random paragraph here and there.

 It has to explain to the reader who you are, answer their questions and address their pain points.
 If a visitor to your site doesn't relate to your content, they will move on.